2015 Annual Metal Leaching / Acid Rock Drainage Field School

-Much of the course involves touring mines in Northwest BC; GoldCorp’s Equity Silver Mine, Imperial’s Huckleberry Mine, Glencore's Bell Mine and Silver Standard’s Duthie Mine.
-These mines are world leaders and their experience has been the basis for much of industry-wide best practices.
-Bell was the first British Columbia mine to conduct a comprehensive ML/ARD prediction program as part of its closure plan, and is a great site to discuss changes in drainage chemistry over time and the properties of different mine components.
-Equity Silver uses subaqueous disposal, soil covers and drainage treatment to prevent off-site impacts and has the world’s best long-term monitoring record for ML/ARD mitigation.
-Huckleberry was the first mine to make comprehensive ARD prediction and prevention an integral part of the pre-mine plan and continues that work throughout the mine life.
-The Duthie Mine operated in the 1920 and 1950s and illustrates many of the challenges in remediating a historic mine.
+Participants are shown ML/ARD from the industry, regulatory and public perspective and see the evolution in present ML/ARD thinking and practices.
+As part of its closure plan in 1994, Bell was one of the first mines to conduct a comprehensive ML/ARD prediction program and is a great site to discuss the management of different mine components.
+Equity Silver uses flooding, soil covers and drainage treatment to prevent off-site impacts and has perhaps the best long-term monitoring record of any mine.
+Huckleberry was the first mine site to make comprehensive ARD prediction and prevention an integral part of the mine plan throughout its mine life.
+The Duthie Mine operated in the 1920s and 1950s and illustrates many of the challenges in remediating a historic mine.

 Who should take the course?